mrd0ll4r/oktopus/README.md

 ## TODO

 - Implement HAMTShard worker
-- Add something to docker compose that runs `ipfs repo gc` (via the API, probably) periodically
 - Add prometheus to the workers
 - Set up prometheus
 - Set up grafana, with provisioning
-- Configure IPFS nodes to not provide data via the DHT (this probably creates load on the nodes because they need to post provider records)
 - Refactor stuff to be nice

 ## License